 When artwork just doesn’t look right it is often because it is out of proportion.
 Look at the comparative proportions, this means how long, wide etc. one object is in comparison to the other(s).
 It is well worth spending time planning out the drawing before starting on the painting to help this issue.
 You can also look at the negative space around the subject.
 If you are struggling with this problem constantly you could also use a grid.
-I shall be writing a post about using grids and scaling up so look out for that one.

 Does the artwork just lack something?
 This is often due to a poor composition, things are too regular, placed in the middle of the page or just too uniform with no focal point.
 Rethink the composition, try out a few possibilities with thumbnail sketches before you paint.
 Consider a new viewpoint, you could look up or down, or choose a viewpoint from behind a door, an extreme close up or more distant view.
-The best way to find more interesting compositions is too experiment, using a camera is a good tool for this too.
+The best way to find more interesting compositions is to experiment, using a camera is a good tool for this too.

 Lack of tonal range